zbblanton/cloudflare_keepalived/README.md

 ```

 * To get the cloudflare zone id, simply login to cloudflare and copy the Zone ID from the Domain Summary.
-* The ip list is the pool of server IP's
+* The ip list is the pool of server IP's.

 If on Linux:
 ```